1. What are the Tractiongrips made of?

 pretty simple.
 Begin by cleaning the surface the grip will be applied to using a drop of dish soap and hot water on a lint-free

-the position of the grip overlay before removing the backing.
-Most of the time, it's best to remove a section of the backing,
+of the grip overlay before removing the backing.
+Most of the time, it's best to remove a section of the backing, and lightly

-and lightly position that part of the grip overlay as the rest of the backing is removed and the remaining grip is positioned.
+position that part of the grip overlay as the rest of the backing is removed and the remaining grip is positioned.
+The adhesive

-The adhesive is pressure sensitive, so minimal repostioning is essential for a good bond.
-When everything is lined up where
+is pressure sensitive, so minimal repostioning is essential for a good bond.
+When everything is lined up where it is supposed

-it is supposed to be, press the grip overlay firmly against the surface to set it in position.
-Warm the grip using a
+to be, press the grip overlay firmly against the surface to set it in position.
+Warm the grip using a hair dryer, and

-hair dryer, and continue to apply pressure to the grip overlay.
-If the surface is textured, heating will allow the material
+continue to apply pressure to the grip overlay.
+If the surface is textured, heating will allow the material to soften

-to soften up and form to the surface.
-A piece of foam rubber, dry kitchen sponge, or a lint-free cloth may be used to
+up and form to the surface.
+A piece of foam rubber, dry kitchen sponge, or a lint-free cloth may be used to form the

-form the grip overlay into checkering or complex curves.
-Once the grip overlay fits like a skin, allow the adhesive to cure
+grip overlay into checkering or complex curves.
+Once the grip overlay fits like a skin, allow the adhesive to cure at room

 Why do my new grips feel slippery?